littlefryingpan/MagicSheep/README.md

 This is a Bukkit plugin created by littlefryingpan.
-This is an experemental project created out of boredom.
+This is an experimental project created out of boredom.